 Additionally, consider putting easily answered questions closer to the top of the coding panel and questions requiring reviewers to dive deep into a document later in the panel.

 Event handlers (as they are referred to in Relativity) are a great feature to use to ensure reviewers stick to the review protocol and do not overlook choices on the coding panel before moving on to the next document.
+But, Relativity does not have a monopoly on this feature.
+We use Reveal on some of our larger review projects, and like Relativity it has the ability to require specific actions for specific tag selections.
 Event handlers are triggered when a certain event occurs.
 Such as when inconsistent or incomplete coding is to be saved for a particular document.
 An error message is generated when the reviewer tries to save the coding.
 The reviewer must correct the error before moving on to the next document.

 For example, if your review protocol requires attorney notes for any documents tagged as important and the reviewer tries to save coding and move onto the next document without leaving attorney notes, the reviewer will see an error message reminding them to enter attorney notes.